 This would also negatively impact farmland and rural food producers that rely on weather apps to take care of their crops.

 Project 2025 also wants to defund weather infrastructure like the planes that fly into hurricanes, preventing us from learning about these storms that are only able to get worse as waters in the gulf get warmer.
 This will negatively impact homeowners insurance rates in coastal states from Texas to the northeast and make it even harder for people to afford to insure their own homes.
+This is already happening in Florida.

 Project 2025 wants to enforce work requirements for people receiving federal benefits like food stamps.
 Project 2025 also wants to ban abortion.
 This combination would harm children's well-being and the ability for single mothers to take care of their children.